philc/vimium/CONTRIBUTING.md

 ### Installing From Source

-Vimium is written in Coffeescript, which compiles to Javascript.
+Vimium is written in Javascript.
 To install Vimium from source:

- 1. Install [Coffeescript v1](http://coffeescript.org/#installation) (`npm install --global coffeescript@~1`).
- 1. Run `./make.js build` from within your vimium directory.
-Any coffeescript files you change will now be automatically compiled to Javascript.

 **On Chrome/Chromium:**

  1. Navigate to `chrome://extensions`
  1. Toggle into Developer Mode
  1. Click on "Load Unpacked Extension..."
- 1. Select the Vimium directory.
+ 1. Select the Vimium directory you've cloned from Github.

 **On Firefox:**